dboc/Switch-NetAdapter/README.md

 Switch between Wi-Fi - Ethernet
 Enabling: Wi-Fi Disabling: Ethernet Disabling: Proxy Wi-Fi Enabled and Proxy Disabled
-Wi-Fi and Ethernet does not Exist.
-Set then properly Press any key to continue:
+Press any key to continue:
 ```